sradc/SmallPebble/README.md

 Use `sp.learnable` to flag parameters as learnable, allowing them to be extracted from a lazy graph with `sp.get_learnables`.

-This enables the workflow of building a model, while flagging parameters as learnable, and then extracting all the parameters in one go at the end.
+This enables a workflow of: building a model, while flagging parameters as learnable, and then extracting all the parameters in one go at the end.